 Therefore in respect to the specific audit recommendation the action is considered complete and proposed closed; albeit that compliance and related management information will continue to be audited, monitored and developed further as a separate aspect to the original recommendation.
-DSP Jonny Starbuck
+DSP Jonny Starbuck consider and agree closure.
+Please see update report embedded at page 14 above which covers all three recommendations in relation to VCoP.

-PROPOSED CLOSED - Agreed closed at February SORB now for JARAP to consider and agree closure.
+PROPOSED CLOSED - Agreed closed at February SORB now for JARAP to